Author: Toni Allen | Last update: Jan 18, 2024

 Staffing agencies specializing in the legal cannabis market are another source for finding or being found.

-Which is the Best Channel to Hire Cannabis Professionals?
+Where is the Best Place to Hire Cannabis Professionals?

-Whether your company requires an SEO specialist or a content manager for your upcoming Youtube campaign — you’ll find many options browsing the above websites.
+Whether your company requires a budtender, cultivation manager, or a content creator for your upcoming YouTube campaign — you’ll find many options browsing the above websites.

-Traditional jobs are best served by traditional job boards.
+Traditional jobs are best served by job boards like Indeed.com or Simply Hired.
 Consultants and agencies can be found on the freelance platforms or in B2B directories.

 For casual work with low budgets the best platforms to find freelance cannabis professionals is Fiverr or Upwork.
 Both host millions of freelance professionals that provide every service you could hope for.
-Fiverr is better suited to one-off projects, while Upwork is better for hourly, imo.
+Fiverr is better suited to one-off projects, while Upwork is better for hourly.

 Kolabtree is ideal for true cannabis experts, scientists and medical writers.